KrabCode/Sketches/readme/GUIManual.md

 ## Text input

-Allows the editing of strings using the keyboard.
+A simple text editor.
-- Disables most hotkeys when active (except for CTRL+C, CTRL+V, CTRL+S).
+- Disables most hotkeys when being edited (except for CTRL+C, CTRL+V, CTRL+S).
 - DELETE deletes the whole string.
-- Can do copy / paste from and to the clipboard.
+- Can copy the whole value to clipboard and paste from the clipboard to append text to the value.
 - The cursor is always at the end of the string.
 - Spaces are displayed with dots in the editor for more visual clarity.